Makorj/html-resume/README.md

+# Forked html résumé

+I plan to make it viewable from a webpage, to be responsive with bulma.io and to print in the right format (be it portrait or paysage)

+Update made
+* A4 format and milimeter size instead of inches
+* Switched fonts to match my website's ones
+* Switched to google font api (will soon change to local again)
+* Moved from fixed size to 100vh height and 100% width attribute in CSS for the body

+## Original about under

 # html-resume
 A single-page résumé template done purely with HTML and CSS, which can be rendered into PDF through web browsers' print-to-PDF functionality, making a nice, sleek, professsional and ready-to-print résumé.
 See my living example at: https://mnjul.net/cv/resume.pdf